OCHA-DAP/hdx-scraper-baseimage/README.md

-# hdxscraper-docker
+# hdx-scraper-baseimage
-Creates a Docker image based on unocha/alpine-base:3.8 containing a Python 3 environment suitable for running scrapers such as:
+Creates a Docker image based on unocha/hdx-pandas-baseimage:stable containing a Python 3 environment suitable for running scrapers such as:

 https://github.com/OCHA-DAP/hdxscraper-fts